How to Sleep with Tinnitus: Best Strategies

 Poor sleep and tinnitus severity are related.

 Prioritizing sleep is not just about improving rest—it’s an essential step in stabilizing mood, reducing stress, and preventing the cycle of sleep deprivation and worsening tinnitus symptoms.
-By addressing both sleep quality and mental health, individuals with tinnitus can achieve better overall well-being and regain control over their symptoms.

 Can lack of sleep cause tinnitus?